carj/pyPreservica/docs/index.rst

 The library provides a level of abstraction which reflects the underlying data model, such as structural and information objects.

+The pyPreservica allows Preservica users to build applications which interact with the repository such as metadata synchronisation with 3rd party systems etc.

 .. hint::
     Access to the Preservica API's for the cloud hosted system does depend on which Preservica Edition has been licensed.
 See https://preservica.com/digital-archive-software/products-editions for details.